How to Use the Water Purifier in Rust

 How do you purify water in Rust?

-You collect saltwater with a bucket or jug, pour it into a Water Purifier placed on a lit Campfire, and wait while it distills into drinkable freshwater.
+You collect saltwater using a bucket or jug, pour it into a Water Purifier placed on a lit Campfire, and wait while it distills into drinkable freshwater.

 How do you use a water purifier?